 Setup Jitsi Meet

-Set up the Fully Qualified Domain Name (FQDN) (optional)
+DNS – Set up the Fully Qualified Domain Name (FQDN)

-If you intend on using a URL to access the Jitsi Meet server, you’ll need to configure your DNS to add an ‘A’ record to point your domain name to the public IP address of your Jitsi server if users externally will be accessing, or the private IP if only internal users on your internal network will be accessing.
+You will need to register your application via DNS as this is needed to obtain an SSL certificate to access the Jitsi Meet server, you’ll need to configure your DNS to add an ‘A’ record to point your domain name to the public IP address of your Jitsi server.

 To add the FQDN in the